dex4er/Starlight/README.md

 ## --socket

 Enables UNIX socket support.
 The [IO::Socket::UNIX](https://metacpan.org/pod/IO%3A%3ASocket%3A%3AUNIX) module is required.
-The socket file have to be not yet created.
-The first character `@` or `\0` in the socket file name means that abstract socket address will be created.
+The socket file has to be not yet created.
+The first character `@` or `\0` in the socket file name means that an abstract socket address will be created.
 (default: none)

 ## --user

 Changes the user id or user name that the server process should switch to after binding to the port.
 The pid file, error log or unix socket also are created before changing privileges.
-This options is usually used if main process is started with root privileges beacause binding to the low-numbered (<1024) port. (default: none)
+This option is usually used if the main process is started with root privileges because of binding to the low-numbered (<1024) port. (default: none)

 ## --group

 Changes the group ids or group names that the server should switch to after binding to the port.
-The ids or names can be separated with comma or space character. (default: none)
+The ids or names can be separated with commas or space characters. (default: none)

 ## --umask

 Changes file mode creation mask.
 The ["umask" in perlfunc](https://metacpan.org/pod/perlfunc#umask) is an octal number representing disabled permissions bits for newly created files.
-It is usually `022` when group shouldn't have permission to write or `002` when group should have permission to write. (default: none)
+It is usually `022` when a group shouldn't have permission to write or `002` when a group should have permission to write. (default: none)

 ## --daemonize